Skip to content

 It is recommended to evaluate alternatives for third-party libraries before migration.

-Q1: Can custom transformation rules be defined?
+Q29: Can custom conversion rules be defined?

-A: ✅ Customization is supported through the plugin system:
+A: ✅ Supported through the plugin system:

 javascript